How children’s bones grow

 There are only a few foods that contain useful amounts of vitamin D. These include oily fish, eggs and foods that have been fortified with vitamin D, such as spreads and cereals.

 Children under five are one of the groups that are more likely to have low levels of vitamin D. Because of this it’s recommended that children aged from six months to five years take a daily vitamin D supplement.

 If you breastfeed your baby it’s recommended that you give them vitamin D drops from soon after birth.
 Formula milk contains enough vitamin D to support babies’ bone health in the first six months.

-For under-fives it’s best to choose a vitamin D supplement that’s formulated specially for children.
+For under-fives, it’s best to choose a vitamin D supplement that’s formulated especially for children.
 The supplement you choose should contain 7-8.5 mcg (about 300 units).
 Other supplements may not contain the right amount.

 If you receive benefits, you may be eligible for free Healthy Start vitamins, which contain vitamin D. Your health visitor can tell you more, or visit the Healthy Start website.

 Sunlight is our main natural source of vitamin D. Short, regular periods of sun exposure without sunscreen from May to September is enough for most people to get the vitamin D they need.
 About 10 to 15 minutes is probably enough for lighter-skinned children.
 Children with darker skin will need to spend a little longer in the sun to produce the same amount of vitamin D.